 - CLI Runtime Configuration Values

-Users are allowed to set CLI runtime configuration value for their current projects or for all projects.
+Users are allowed to set CLI runtime configuration values for their current projects or for all projects.
 There are two types of values that can be set – global and local.
-Global values will be applied to all the projects on your system while the local values will be applied to a specific project.
+Global values will be applied to all the projects on your system while local values will be applied to a specific project.

 - Environment Variable

 Environment variables can be set to configure some values that Salesforce CLI tooling uses.

 - Support for JSON Responses